miku/microblob/README.md

 contents, just the offsets and lengths of the documents.
 The input documents must be newline delimited.

-**Status**: Currently in development, API and flags might change.
+**Status**: Currently in beta testing, API and flags might change.
 Use at your own risk.

 Sketch
 ------